 The dynamic leaders who comprise Rewards Network’s board of directors bring substantial knowledge and experience in the areas of financial services, restaurants, e-commerce, technology, business development, and strategy.
 Collectively, we believe that by leveraging data and technology, Rewards Network will become an essential partner to local restaurants—helping them grow by delivering diners, access to capital, and unique market intelligence.

 Steve serves as chairman of the board of directors of Rewards Network.
 He brings a wealth of knowledge from over 38 years of experience in the financial services industry, most recently as CEO of E*Trade Financial, and prior to that, 30 years with Citigroup, where he served as co-chairman & CEO of Citi’s Global Consumer Group , chairman and CEO of Citi’s Credit Card Division and CEO of Citi’s North American Investment Products Division.

-In addition to Rewards Network, Steve also serves as the vice chairman of SoFi, board chairman at Fair Square Financial, and a member on many other boards including MasterCard and Regional Management Corp.
+Steve also serves as the Founder of Grand Vista Partners, the Freiberg Family Investment Office.
+In addition to Rewards Network, Steve serves as the vice chairman of SoFi, board chairman at Fair Square Financial, and a member on many other boards including MasterCard and Regional Management Corp.
 Additionally, he is a senior advisor to Boston Consulting Group, Verisk Analytics, and TowerBrook Capital Partners.

 He earned his bachelor’s degree in finance, as well as his MBA from Hofstra University.